Izaakwltn/resolre/README.md

 "mimimimimimimidomimimimimimimimilaremimimimimimidofasireso"
 ```

-### Current State of the Project:
+### Examples:

-Three .rsr files have been tested and are up and running, if you'd like to try them out:
+These .rsr files have been tested and are up and running, if you'd like to try them out:

 `(run-hello-world)`

 `(run-dumb-hello-world)`

 `(run-print-7)`

 `(run-summoning)`

 I'll be adding more examples soon.